-Struggling reader, reluctant reader, whatever you call it — Noah (who has Asperger’s Syndrome) definitely had an extremely difficult time reading when he was younger.
-When he left school after second grade, they told me that he was just barely at grade level.
-Of course, what this meant is that he was just barely at a second grade level when he was at the end of second grade.
+Struggling reader, reluctant reader, whatever you call it – our oldest son (who has Asperger’s Syndrome and ADHD) definitely had an extremely difficult time reading when he was younger.
+When he left school after second grade to start being homeschooled, they told me that he was just barely at grade level.
+Of course, what this meant was that he was just barely at a second grade level when he was at the end of second grade.

 Even once he came home for school, he was still a struggling reader.
 During one of his case conference meetings (as we have decided to keep his IEP up-to-date with the school system), we requested that he be tested for a reading disability.